DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 In the event args, `Id` will be the id of the button you specified.
 There's also an `Interaction` property, which contains the interaction the event created.
 It's important to respond to an interaction within 3 seconds, or it will time out.
 Responding after this period will throw a `NotFoundException`.

-With buttons, there are two new response types: `DefferedMessageUpdate` and `UpdateMessage`.
+With buttons, there are two new response types: `DeferredMessageUpdate` and `UpdateMessage`.

 Using `DeferredMessageUpdate` lets you create followup messages via the [followup message builder](xref:DSharpPlus.Entities.DiscordFollowupMessageBuilder).
 The button will return to being in it's 'dormant' state, or it's 'unpushed' state, if you will.